Fred Lane (American football): College career

 Lane attended Lane College in Jackson, Tennessee.
 He finished his career with 3,612 rushing yards, establishing himself as the school's all-time leading rusher.
 As of 2012, Lane still held the school records for rushing yards in a career, season (1,853 in 1995) and game (305 versus Miles College), as well as rushing attempts and per carry average.
 As a junior in 1995, Lane finished the season on the Harlon Hill Trophy watchlist, the NCAA Division II Player of the Year award.
 In the same year, Lane was named to the Heritage Radio HBCU All American team, as well as several other media services' All American teams.
 Lane's college number, #6, was retired by Lane College.

 Professional career

 Lane was signed as an undrafted free agent by the Panthers before the 1997 NFL season.
 He had a remarkable rookie season, setting several franchise records, many of which still stand (see below).
-Though he started only about half his games, he led Carolina in rushing attempts, yards, and touchdowns in 1997 and 1998, before the balance of touches tipped towards Tim Biakabutuka in 1999.
-During his three years with the Panthers, he accumulated 2,001 rushing yards (the most in franchise history at the time) and 13 touchdowns.
+Though Lane started only about half his games, he led Carolina in rushing attempts, yards, and touchdowns in 1997 and 1998, before the balance of touches tipped towards Tim Biakabutuka in 1999.
+During his three years with the Panthers, Lane accumulated 2,001 rushing yards (the most in franchise history at the time) and 13 touchdowns.

+In 1998, Lane was late for the team's charter plane to Dallas, and was benched as punishment.
+Later that season, he celebrated a touchdown by grabbing his crotch.
+The gesture was not seen on national television, but was captured by WBTV in Charlotte.
+When the Panthers saw it, they benched Lane for the next week's game.
+Lane also embarrassed himself and the Panthers by putting on another elaborate celebration of a touchdown—in a game where the New York Jets defeated Carolina 52-24.

-After three years, Lane was traded to the Indianapolis Colts shortly before his death on July 6, 2000.
+On April 21, 2000, Lane was traded to the Indianapolis Colts and was set to back up Edgerrin James.